gregorriegler/seamer/README.md

 }
 ```

-## Execute the Seam from a function that has side-effects in a test-harness
+## Execute the Seam of a function that has side-effects in a test-harness
 This reruns all previously recorded invocations, and verifies if the results still match.
 ```
 public class TwoArgTest extends SideEffectSeamTest {